To access material, start machines and answer questions login.

 Security of the Cloud

 Cloud computing is a complex topic, but it is built on top of the same core technologies as traditional on-premises.
-For instance, AWS often shares insights into its internal architecture (video 1, video 2), where familiar concepts like TCP/IP and Linux play a key role.
+For instance, often shares insights into its internal architecture (video 1 (opens in new tab), video 2 (opens in new tab)), where familiar concepts like /IP and play a key role.
 There is even a saying that "the cloud is just someone else's computer".
 This is why you must know that clouds are not invulnerable and, just like your computer, are at risk of attacks.
 Security of the cloud provider's internal infrastructure is often called Security of the cloud:

 Risk of Cloud Vulnerabilities